 How can I stay healthy with alpha-1-antitrypsin deficiency?

+If you have AATD, chest infections can cause your lungs to become damaged more quickly.
+If you have a cough that produces mucus or phlegm you should see your doctor as you probably have an infection.
+You may need a course of steroids and, if your phlegm is a different colour (green or yellow) or a thicker consistency than usual, you may also be given a course of antibiotics.
 Stay away from friends or family when they have chest infections or colds.
-If you have AATD, chest infections can cause your lungs to become damaged more quickly.
-If you have a cough that produces green mucus or phlegm you should see your doctor as you probably have an infection and need a course of antibiotics.

 If you have any more questions, our friendly helpline team are also there for a chat.
 Call 03000 030 555.